 There are no legal restrictions on the borrower's use of proceeds from loans or debt securities.
 However, general prohibition of financial assistance may impose restrictions to the extent the advancing of money or granting of loans providing financial means to enable a third party to purchase existing shares of the company is prohibited.
-The prohibition has been somewhat relaxed through a whitewash procedure (see question 15) but it remains.
-Any funding of illegal activities is, of course, prohibited.
+The prohibition has been somewhat relaxed through a whitewash procedure (see question 15) but it still stands.
+Any funding made for purposes of illegal activities are of course prohibited.